michael-slx/vagrant-arch64-base/readme.md

   - Automatic updating using pacman hook.
 - Silent booting using kernel command line options
 - Hardware and processor entropy generation is trusted using kernel command line options
+- CPU exploit mitigations are disabled
+- Watchdogs are disabled
 - KMS and DRM disabled
 - reflector sorts pacman mirror list by download speed.
 Only HTTP(S) mirrors are used. reflector can either be run manually using the `auto-reflector` command, and is executed automatically on mirror list update (pacman hook) and a weekly timer.
 - Fancy output for pacman